JoannaBy/DHSI2019-Stylometry/daily_notes/13th_June.md

   * Training set vs test set
   * Training the classifier
   * Cross-validation
-  * Conditions of a reliable classification study
+  * Conditions of a reliable classification study - how to choose texts? how many words do we need?
 * Supervised classification with classify()
 * Taking a close look at the author - rolling.classify()